mikewoodld/TheatricalPrevisContest/README.md

 Some objects, mostly positions and architecture, have had some settings adjusted to not cast shadows in order to save on some rendering power.

 When you zoom around in wireframe view, you'll see lots of pink lines.
 These are automation ranges for the various DMX automations.
 You'll also see lots of offstage scenery.
 The scenery lives offstage unless you patch it and turn it on.

+If you find problems, shoot me a message using the methods listed on the contest website.

+<b><i><u>IMPORTANT: IF YOU SEND ME A MESSAGE ON SOCIAL MEDIA, GITHUB, TEXTING, OR ANYTHING THAT ISN'T THROUGH THE OFFICIAL CONTEST EMAIL ADDRESS, I CANNOT PROMISE THAT I'LL SEE IT OR RESPOND.
+PLEASE DIRECT ALL COMMUNICATION THROUGH THE CONTEST WEBSITE.</b></i></u>

 <h2>Programming Tips</h2>
 If you want to have moving people or scenery in your song, put your moving people and scenery into their own cuelists and trigger them from your main list.
 Trust me, this will make your life a million times easier.